Malaysian football naturalisation scandal: FAM responses

+Alleged Indonesian role

+Tunku Ismail Idris tweeted a post that accused one side that played a role in the sanctions given by FIFA and pointed out the said side was in New York to coerce Gianni Infantino to punish FAM.
+Tunku then followed up with a news article featuring Indonesian Minister of Youth and Sports Erick Thohir and Indonesian president Prabowo Subianto, in which Tunku indirectly accused both figures as the side who wished to sabotage FAM.
+Answering Tunku Ismail's claims of foul play, Erick Thohir denies such claims stating that Indonesia has nothing to do with FIFA's decision regarding to the sanctioning of FAM.
+Tunku Ismail's claims was also criticized by supporters of Thailand national football team because of his accusations towards Thohir akin to a declaration of war.
+Supporters of the Vietnam national football team also criticizes Tunku Ismail for providing uncredible data.

+5 months after Tunku's accusation, Malaysian media again accused Indonesia for using Vietnam as a proxy.
+Their claims stated that Erick Thohir provided evidences to the Vietnam Football Federation who then formally filed a case against Malaysia to FIFA, effectively acting as a proxy on Indonesia's behalf.
+Neither Thohir nor Football Association of Indonesia (PSSI) has replied to the claims.

 Vietnam's suspected role in the crackdown

-Publicly, the Vietnam Football Federation (VFF) made neutral statements regarding the issue, which were largely translations and representations from press releases with minimal to no speculations on the probability that the Vietnamese team's defeat could be overturned, while the All Nepal Football Association reportedly requested FIFA to nullify their previous 2–0 defeat to Malaysia by filing the same compliant.
+Publicly, the Vietnam Football Federation (VFF) made neutral statements regarding the issue, which were largely translations and representations from press releases with minimal to no speculations on the probability that the Vietnamese team's defeat could be overturned, while the All Nepal Football Association reportedly requested FIFA to nullify their previous 2–0 defeat to Malaysia by filing the same complaint.
 Vietnamese media consistently claimed that the VFF did not formally file the complaint, citing internal and anonymous sources, contradicting various Malaysian accusations that it was the Vietnamese that first complained to FIFA.
 FIFA Appeal Committee's November 2025 publication reported that all players also believed VFF was the party that filed the complaint against their alleged ineligibility.
 However, the Committee rendered the assertion to be inaccurate, referring that the complaint lodged with FIFA was not filed by the Vietnamese authority.

-The contradictory and Vietnam's strange silence, unlike Nepal's active role, has been widely debated.
-Despite multiple denials - both informally by Vietnamese news and formally by FIFA authorities - FIFA's October 2025 notification of the grounds for sanctions against Malaysia tacitly mentioned Vietnam as the potential party that had filed the complaint by revealing that the protest was filed within one day after the infamous Vietnam encounter, with implication that this match was specifically subjected, consistent with the usual timeframe for such reports to be accepted and Vietnam's position to be a directly affected participant, rendering a probability that only complaint from VFF could be legally considered at that point.
+Vietnam's silence, unlike Nepal's active role, has been widely debated, especially in contrast to the fact that most federations in the world would often file protests if discovering irregularities, comparing to the case of Teboho Mokoena during 2026 FIFA World Cup qualification or that of Nelson Cabrera, where both rivalling federations actively filed their protests.
+Despite multiple denials — both informally by Vietnamese news and formally by FIFA authorities — FIFA's October 2025 notification of the grounds for sanctions against Malaysia revealed that the protest was filed within one day of Malaysia's 4–0 win against Vietnam.
 Adding to the confusion, Tunku Ismail claimed that he was informed by AFC about the complaint "was someone from Vietnam, but not from the federation", questioning why FIFA took a report from an "ordinary individual" that seriously.